EG Salon is now carrying Hair Treat's Micro Sphere System!!

 5) Will I need to use special hair care products for my extensions?
 What hair appliances can I use?

 The hair care professional who applies your extensions will inform you about what products are best for optimum maintenance of your hair extensions.
-Many salons use human hair extensions, which should be safe for most heating hair appliances.
+Hair treats are human hair extensions, which should be safe for most heating hair appliances.
 Your stylist will advise you in how to use curling irons, etc. so as not to damage or displace your extensions.

 6) Is there anything special I can to do to keep my hair extensions looking their best?